You Are Loved

 - and tell him you love him.

-Read the short story below see how his parents help Elmo know he’s loved, even when he makes mistakes.
+Read the short story below to see how his parents help Elmo know he’s loved, even when he makes mistakes.